Last Updated on January 17, 2023

 Runewars is from the same universe as Descent from FFG.
 The 4X game is not to be confused with the new miniatures game of the same name.
 They’re both completely different but share the same name.
 I have no idea what their marketing department was thinking that day.

 Runewars is an epic strategy game with layers and layers of depth.
-It’ll be around the 3rd game where you start to really feel like you got the game down.
+It’ll be around the 3rd game that you start to really feel like you got the game down.
 Around your 10th game, you’ll realize that this thing goes down way deeper than you originally thought.

 That should be enough exploration, expansion, exploitation, and extermination to last the rise and fall of several empires.

 The best 4X board games tend to be very long and require a lot of micromanagement but we’ve tried to include the whole lineup of styles and genres so that anybody can experience an amazing 4X game.